Key Takeaways

 Need help with this topic?
 Or a rate quote?

-Whether its questions about this article, or you want to see how we can lower your costs.
-Don't hesitate to contact us.
+Whether you have questions about this article, or want to lower your processing costs, don't hesitate to contact us.

 Hello, David here at Merchant-Accounts.ca.
 This will be a pretty short one today.
 What is a Bank Identification Number BIN for a credit card?
 Stay tuned.
 We'll dig in in one second.